SaMajerus/SillyStringz.Soln/README.md

-# Eau Claire's Hair Salon -- Stylist & Client Tracker
+# Sillystringz Factory Floor Manager

 #### By Sam Majerus

-#### A web application that Claire can use to keep track of her Stylist employees, and which clients each Stylist has.
+#### A web application that Doctor Sillystringz uses to manage his factory.
+Provides information on currently-employed Engineers, installed Machines, the Engineers' respective Repair Licenses/Certifications, and more.
 <br>

 ## Technologies Used